tjdhg456/low-illumination-DL/README.md

 - [x] Set the Dataset and DataLoader (LOL dataset, COCO, ExDark)
 - [x] Split the Backbone into two-parts (robust-extractor / detector)
 - [x] Patch Selection Strategy from CUT (Contrastive Unpaired Translation)
-- [ ] Generate the Training Dataset (processing coco-d and ex-dark dataset)
+- [x] Generate the Training Dataset (processing coco-d and ex-dark dataset)
-- [ ] Set the SSD and YoLo Detector
+- [x] Set the SSD and YoLo Detector
-- [ ] Training Schemes for 1) Learn Robustness for Extractor, 2) Learn to Detect
+- [x] Training Schemes for 1) Learn Robustness for Extractor, 2) Learn to Detect
+- [ ] Load the pre-trained Weights (Backbone, SSD-detector)

 ### Architecture